ayota/github_basics/workflow.md

 ## I want to open an issue ...
 #### :octocat: on github
 1. Select the `ISSUES` tab then the green `NEW ISSUE` button
 2. Give your issue a title and be very descriptive in what the problem and proposed solution is.
 Include psuedo code, clear inputs and outputs, and any relevant links because, let's face it, we're all going to forget pretty shortly after discussing these things.
-If you know there are multiple steps,
-   - [ ] << checkboxes are super handy (syntax is ` - [ ] `), and it automagically makes a little progress bar at the bottom of the issue.
+  :boom: **If you know there are multiple steps,** checkboxes are super handy (syntax is ` - [ ] `), and it automagically makes a little progress bar at the bottom of the issue.
 This and other markdown fanciness are available [here] (https://github.com/adam-p/markdown-here/wiki/Markdown-Cheatsheet#links)
 3. Add some labels
   * Procedural: `IN PROGRESS` | `READY FOR QA` | `NOT READY YET`
   * Parts of the project